johngrib/johngrib.github.io/_wiki/URI.md

 * URI : **U**niform **R**esource **I**dentifier
     * URL : **U**niform **R**esource **L**ocator
     * URN : **U**niform **R**esource **N**ame

+# RFC 3986

+* [RFC3986](https://www.ietf.org/rfc/rfc3986.txt ) -  Uniform Resource Identifier (URI): Generic Syntax
+    * 1.1.3.
+URI, URL, and URN

+>
+A URI can be further classified as a locator, a name, or both.
+The term "Uniform Resource Locator" (URL) refers to the subset of URIs that, in addition to identifying a resource, provide a means of locating the resource by describing its primary access mechanism (e.g., its network "location").
+The term "Uniform Resource Name" (URN) has been used historically to refer to both URIs under the "urn" scheme [RFC2141], which are required to remain globally unique and persistent even when the resource ceases to exist or becomes unavailable, and to any other URI with the properties of a name.

 # URI